 1 Big starry sky

-The Western Night Skies Council is composed of 30+ core members representing state and federal agencies, community leaders, tribal nations, educational institutions, non-profits, and local businesses throughout the West.
-The council meets virtually on a quarterly basis.
+The Western Night Skies Council is composed of 40+ individuals representing state and federal agencies, community leaders, tribal nations, educational institutions, non-profits, and local businesses throughout the West.
+The council meets virtually on a quarterly basis and hosts webinars throughout the year.

 Council-sponsored webinars are open to all interested participants and provide opportunities for knowledge and skill-sharing, interactive Q&A’s, network building, showcasing dark-sky advocacy work, and fostering connection, communication, and collaboration.